 About the Program

-All fellows are required to conduct an investigative study under the supervision of staff pathologists.
-An elective period is also provided.
-Participation in intra- and interdepartmental conferences is emphasized.
+All fellows are required to conduct an investigative study including using various molecular techniques under the supervision of attending pathologists with a yearly departmental research funding available for coming fellows.
+Most of the prior/current fellows’ research were accepted for national and international meetings including USCAP.
+An elective period is also provided to facilitate additional rotation in area(s) of interest or to other departments such as department of hematopathology.
+Participation in monthly departmental QI meeting and multidisciplinary tumor boards within each subspecialty are emphasized.
 Because of the specialized and demanding nature of the material encountered, the program is best suited for the individual who has already obtained a good background in general anatomic pathology.

-To be considered for an interview, a file must be started before March 1 of the year prior to the intended fellowship, which begins July 1.
+To be considered for an interview, an application must be started before March 1 of the year prior to the intended fellowship, which begins July 1.

 Candidates for the Selective Surgical Pathology Fellowship must be board certified or eligible for certification in anatomic pathology or AP/CP.

 Please check complete GME Eligibility Requirements prior to applying.

 A completed application must be received by July 15 (24 months prior to the start of the training year).
 After this deadline, applications will be reviewed on an as-needed basis.

 For inquiries of observerships, please email: